d-one/data_governance_with_databricks/README.md

 Once you are done reviewing other options don't forget to click "Save" at the bottom-right - you might need to scroll for this.

-After applying all the changes click on "Done editing" at the upper right corner and voilà - you dashboard is ready :)
+After applying all the changes click on "Done editing" at the upper right corner and voilà - your dashboard is ready :)